Umayyad Mosque: Mamluk era

 The Mongols, under the leadership of the Nestorian Christian Kitbuqa, with the help of some submitted Western Christian forces, captured Damascus from the Ayyubids in 1260 while Kitbuqa's superior Hulagu Khan had returned to the Mongol Empire for other business.
 Bohemond VI of Antioch, one of the Western Christian generals in the invasion, ordered Catholic Mass to be performed in the Umayyad Mosque.
-However, the Muslim Mamluks of Egypt, led by Sultan Qutuz and Baibars, wrested control of the city from the Mongols later in the same year, killing Kitbuqa in the Battle of Ain Jalut, and the purpose of the Mosque was returned from Christian to its original Islamic function.
-In 1270, Baibars, by now sultan, ordered extensive restorations to the mosque, particularly its marble, mosaics and gildings.
-According to Baibars' biographer, Ibn Shaddad, the restorations cost the sultan 20,000 dinars.
+However, the Muslim Mamluks of Egypt, led by Sultan Qutuz and Baybars, wrested control of the city from the Mongols later in the same year, killing Kitbuqa in the Battle of Ain Jalut, and the purpose of the Mosque was returned from Christian to its original Islamic function.
+In 1270, Baybars, by now sultan, ordered extensive restorations to the mosque, particularly its marble, mosaics and gildings.
+According to Baybars' biographer, Ibn Shaddad, the restorations cost the sultan 20,000 dinars.
 Among the largest mosaic fragments restored was a 34.5 by 7.3 m segment in the western portico called the "Barada panel".
 The mosaics that decorated the mosque were a specific target of the restoration project and they had a major influence on Mamluk architecture in Syria and Egypt.

-In 1285, the Hanbali scholar Ibn Taymiyyah started teaching Qur'an exegesis in the mosque.
+In 1285, the Hanbali scholar Ibn Taymiyya started teaching Qur'an exegesis in the mosque.
 When the Ilkhanid Mongols under Ghazan invaded the city in 1300, Ibn Taymiyya preached jihad, urging the citizens of Damascus to resist their occupation.
 The Mamluks under Sultan Qalawun drove out the Mongols later that year.
 When Qalawun's forces entered the city, the Mongols attempted to station several catapults in the Umayyad Mosque because the Mamluks had started fires around the citadel to prevent Mongol access to it.
-The attempt failed as the Mamluks proceeded to burn the catapults before they were placed in the mosque.
+The attempt failed as the Mamluks burned the catapults before they were placed in the mosque.